pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Interval manipulation operations: intersect_overlaps, subtract_overlaps
 -----------------------------------------------------------------------
 Set operations do not preserve input metadata.
-:func:`join_overlaps <pyranges.PyRanges.join_overlaps>` preserve metadata of both PyRanges, but is less efficient.
+:func:`join_overlaps <pyranges1.PyRanges.join_overlaps>` preserve metadata of both PyRanges, but is less efficient.
 Pyranges also offers methods that preserve the metadata in self, but not in other.
-Specifically, method :func:`intersect_overlaps <pyranges.PyRanges.intersect_overlaps>` allows to obtain the intervals in self that overlap with any interval in other.
-It is similar to :func:`overlap <pyranges.PyRanges.overlap>`, but here coordinates are modified to return only the actual overlaps:
+Specifically, method :func:`intersect_overlaps <pyranges1.PyRanges.intersect_overlaps>` allows to obtain the intervals in self that overlap with any interval in other.
+It is similar to :func:`overlap <pyranges1.PyRanges.overlap>`, but here coordinates are modified to return only the actual overlaps:

   >>> a2.intersect_overlaps(b)